-- Old tent
+- An Old tent

-Backyard Sand Play
+2. Backyard Sand Play

-The sand box has been one of my kids’ very favorite places to play in the past and we recently built an easy and attractive natural sand pit in our new backyard.
+The sand box has been one of our kids’ very favorite places to play in the past and we even built an easy and attractive natural sand pit in our backyard.
 You can buy or build your own sand box, sand pit, or sand table and outfit it with a few basic sand toys, such as:

 - Construction vehicles

-Backyard Water Play
+3. Backyard Water Play

 - A water fountain

 The nice thing about outdoor art is that you don’t need to worry about paint dribbles and splashes!
-Plus the paintings can be hung to dry on a clothesline or fence… (Just remember to take the easel inside if it rains!)
+Plus the paintings can be hung to dry on a clothesline or fence.
+(Just remember to take the easel or sensory table inside if it rains!)

-Chalk, Chalk, Chalk
+5. Chalk, Chalk, Chalk

-A Kids’ Garden
+6. A Kids’ Garden

-I encourage any parent to give their children their own garden space, whether in a pot or a small plot in the ground, and the support to help make it a success.
+I encourage any parent to give children their own garden space, whether in a pot or a small plot in the ground––and the support to help make it a success.